AdityaCoppisetti/tapfolio/README.md

  this project has taught me:-

- schematics
+ 1) schematics
- pcb making
+ 2) pcb making
- the evil task of routing
+ 3) the evil task of routing
- cad ( this is also evil i just cant proove and then documentation the rest i kinda already knew.
+ 4) cad ( this is also evil i just cant proove

-total- ₹1203
+ 5) and then documentation

-i will be getting the custom pcb from my local vendor so it’ll cost me less than usual.
+ 6) the rest i kinda already knew.